yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

 - [ ] A button
       ⬆ Back to Top

-## Passage 10:

-"The frog jumped into the pond.
+### "The frog jumped into the pond.
 He swam under the lily pads.
 He caught a fly with his long tongue."

-### Question 19: Where did the frog jump?
+Question 19: Where did the frog jump?

 - [ ] Into a lake
 - [x] Into a pond